A writer produces a sequential account of events. An editor transforms the account into a story worth reading.

 For this service, basic editing, I charge three dollars per page.
 You’ll still get everything that I offer with the proofing service, which includes other minor suggestions and a review for you to use.
 Of course, this service will also require a longer turn around time.

 Fifth, I offer comprehensive editing.
 This is where I get into the nitty-gritty of it all.
 I’ll be offering the first two services, and I will be reading through your story numerous times; enough times to seek out every, single, little tiny discrepancy.
-To better understand this service, I implore you to visit my blog posts on Quora.
+To better understand this service, I implore you to visit my blog posts on Journal.
 There, you will see how I inspect each word you use, each sentence, how each sentence complements the last one in order to form the best paragraph, and how each paragraph comes together to form a scene, and how each scene lays out the chapter.